Conversation on Deep Medicine and AI for Health

 Houston Methodist, USA

-Marshall Hick, MD
+Marshall Hicks, MD

 The University of Texas MD Anderson Cancer Center, USA